The Naked Jungle: Impact

 The film was adapted for radio on the June 7, 1954 broadcast of the Lux Radio Theatre; Charlton Heston reprised his role as "Leiningen" and Donna Reed played "Joanna".

 A scene from the film was used in the 1971 film The Hellstrom Chronicle.

 The film strongly influenced the 1985 MacGyver episode "Trumbo's World", which also featured clips from the film.

 In 1978, Martin Scorsese listed the film as among his "100 Random Pleasures" in a section of films which "are not good.
 They're guilty.
 But there are things in them that make you like them, that make them worthwhile."

-Trivia
+Broadcast

 In 1970, it aired on WVUE-TV in New Orleans, Louisiana, as part of its highly publicized switch of channel positions with that city's PBS member station, WYES-TV.